moehami/pet-4/posts/dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "100+ Best Dog Names: Classic & Unique"
-date: "2025-01-01"
+date: "2024-12-15"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your beloved canine companion!
+Explore our extensive list of 100+ best dog names, from classic and timeless to unique and quirky."
-readTime: "6 mins read"
+readTime: "16 min read"
 ---

 **Dog Names: Ultimate Guide for Choosing the Perfect Name for Your Pup**